About the Project

 Morton Hall, a 67 bed undergraduate residence hall in the East Wheelock cluster, was left uninhabitable after a four-alarm fire caused significant damage to the thirty year-old building.
 Belfor Boston, a firm with expertise in fire, smoke and water damage restoration, led the initial recovery process.
 Before any permanent renovation work began, College officials took the opportunity to evaluate and design long-term repairs.

-- Student rooms will be configured in singles and doubles to support additional common space.
-The total number of beds will increase from 67 to 84.
+- Student rooms were configured in singles and doubles to support additional common space.
+The total number of beds increased from 67 to 84.

-- Temperature controls will now be available in every bedroom.
+- Temperature controls were made available in every bedroom.

-- Community space/lounges will be added on every floor.
+- Community space/lounges were added on every floor.

-- An elevator will be added in place of the former center stairwell.
+- An elevator was added in place of the former center stairwell.

-North Branch Construction is overseeing this fast-track project to ensure that the building will be ready for opening at the beginning of the 2017-2018 academic year.
+North Branch Construction oversaw this fast-track project to ensure that the building was ready for opening at the beginning of the 2017-2018 academic year.
+Students began occupying the newly re-opened building on August 16, as planned.